MicrosoftDocs/cpp-docs/docs/standard-library/iterator-concepts.md

 ## `sized_sentinel_for`

-Test that an iterator and its sentinel can be subtracted (using `-`) to find the difference in constant time.
+Test that an iterator and its sentinel can be subtracted using `-` to find the difference, in constant time.

 ```cpp
 template<class S, class I>